labhai/DICOM-Anonymization/dicom_anonymizer/README.md

    - Import Files or Import Directory

 5. Run Anonymization
    - Progress and logs shown in GUI

+**Output**
+- Anonymized DICOM files are written to the configured Storage Directory.
+- The directory structure of the input data is preserved in the output.

 ### 2. Facial information anonymization